Jeremy Borash: Hardcore Homecoming (2005)

-Forever Hardcore led to Borash co-promoting Hardcore Homecoming, a reunion of ECW wrestlers in Philadelphia's famed Alhambra Arena, the place where it all started.
-The Hardcore Homecoming event held the record for the largest gate of any independent show in United States wrestling history.
+Forever Hardcore led to Borash co-promoting Hardcore Homecoming, a reunion of ECW wrestlers in Philadelphia's famed Alhambra Arena, the place where it started.
+The Hardcore Homecoming event held the record for the largest gate of any independent show in wrestling history.
 It was considered a historical success for the era, culminating with a surprise barbwire rematch of one of the most famous matches in ECW history with Terry Funk vs Sabu vs Shane Douglas, with featured referee Mick Foley.
-The show led to a Hardcore Homecoming tour, and the show's DVDs broke Billboards Top 10 Sports and Rec DVD releases.
-The release of Forever Hardcore and Hardcore Homecoming in the UK debuted at #1 and #2 on the Sports and Recreational charts, over two years after their US release.
-The show holds the largest gate in the history of the ECW Arena, as a complete sellout with tickets ranging from $99–$149, with premiums given to all fans attending.
+The show led to a Hardcore Homecoming tour and the show's DVDs broke Billboards Top 10 Sports and Rec DVD releases.
+The release of Forever Hardcore and Hardcore Homecoming in the UK debuted at No. 1 and No. 2 on the Sports and Recreational charts, over two years after their US release.
+The show holds the largest gate in the history of the ECW Arena, as a sellout with tickets ranging from $99–$149 and premiums given to all fans attending.

 Personal life

-Since January 2021, Borash is currently married to his longtime girlfriend, Vanessa De La Gala.
+Borash and his longtime girlfriend, Vanessa De La Gala married in 2021.